Fellow-Consulting-AG/NewSmartdata/docs/source/requirement.rst

 Requirements
 ================

+Before getting into the use of the app, it is important that you have the following requirements:

+- inforion==2.24
+- PySimpleGUI==4.26.0
+- pandas==1.1.1

 There are just a few requirements that must be considered when running the **QuickdataLoad App**.
 As we have seen in the *Commands* section, in order to execute every single one of the three described commands (Extract, Transform and Load) some files are highly necessary.

 ``EXTRACT``